CloudLabsAI-Azure/Automate-document-processing-using-AzureOpenAI/lab_instructions/Lab1.md

      ![run-now](images/doc14.png)

-1. Ensure you have selected **Invoice_1** and Label the new field added by selecting **Contoso (1)** in the top left of each document uploaded.
+1. Ensure you have selected **Invoice_1** and label the new field added by selecting **Contoso (1)** in the top left of each document uploaded.
 Do this for all five documents wherever there is an organization mentioned.

      ![train-module](images/doc15.png)